Thermodynamic uncertainty relation for Langevin dynamics by scaling time: Entropy production and dynamical activity

 \section{Entropy production and dynamical activity}

 In this appendix, we formalize the definitions of the entropy production and dynamical activity.
-These definitions are usually presented using stochastic calculus, but we will instead work directly with the discretized equations of motion used in the main text.
 Consider a trajectory \(\{x_i\}\) and its time reversal \(\{\bar{x}_i\} \equiv \{x_{N-i}\}\).
 For simplicity, we will consider a one-dimensional underdamped system, though these calculations generalize to multiple dimensions and the overdamped regime as well.
 The probability of observing such a trajectory can be expressed in terms of its action \(\tau I(\{x_i\})\) as

 The entropy production \(\Sigma\) and dynamical activity \(\Upsilon\) are respectively defined as the time-antisymmetric and time-symmetric components of the action.
 More precisely, we have